 5 Adjacent channel leakage ratio (ACLR)

-5.1 ACLR values for equipment operating in the band 2 500-2 690 MHz
+5.1 ACLR values for TDD equipment operating in the band 2 500-2 690 MHz (BCG 3.A)

 Within this Annex, and in a similar manner to other annexes, the ACLR is defined as the ratio of the on-channel transmitted power to the power transmitted in adjacent channels as measured at the output of the receiver filter.
 In order to measure ACLR it is necessary to consider a measurement filter for the transmitted signal as well as a receiver measurement bandwidth for the adjacent channel (victim) system.